-This Provider Manual contains excerpts from the Molina Healthcare of California Quality Improvement Program (QIP).
-For a complete copy of Molina Healthcare of California's QIP you can contact your Provider Services Representative or call the telephone number above to receive a written copy.
+This Provider Manual contains excerpts from the Molina Healthcare of Ohio Quality Improvement Program (QIP).
+For a complete copy of Molina Healthcare of Ohio's QIP you can contact your Provider Services Representative or call the telephone number above to receive a written copy.

-Molina has established a Quality Improvement (QI) Program that complies with regulatory and accreditation guidelines.
-The Quality Improvement Program provides structure and outlines specific activities designed to improve the care, service and health of our Members.
+Molina has established a QIP that complies with regulatory and accreditation guidelines.
+The QIP provides structure and outlines specific activities designed to improve the care, service and health of our Members.

-Molina does not delegate Quality Improvement activities to Medical Groups/IPAs.
+Molina does not delegate Quality activities to Medical Groups/IPAs.
 However, Molina requires contracted Medical Groups/IPAs to comply with the following core elements and standards of care and to:

-- Have a Quality Improvement Program in place; - Comply with and participate in Molina Quality Improvement Program including reporting of Access and Availability and provision of medical records as part of the HEDIS® review process; and - Allow access to Molina QI personnel for site and medical record review processes.
+- Have a Quality Improvement Program in place; - Comply with and participate in Molina's Quality Improvement Program including reporting of Access and Availability and provision of medical records as part of the HEDIS[®] review process; and - Allow access to Molina Quality personnel for site and medical record review processes.